My First Rodeo

 Unsure of how to go about that other than acing the look, I noticed the rodeo was in town and thought that might be a good place to start.
 Because seriously, I can't see myself as the kind of cowboy that works on a ranch.
 I don't want a job, much less a difficult job that doesn't pay squat.
 But riding bucking broncos or bulls, roping calves and wrestling steers sounds more like something I could do.
 I've always found insanely crazy, dangerous things appealing and I've managed to survive, so maybe I could be a rodeo cowboy.
 I figured it's worth looking into.

+I go to sprint car races around the midwest.
+At first it was just to take phots, but after getting to know a few of the drivers and their families, I started to watch the races and root for them, and soon I came to enjoy the racing.
+Sprint car racing is dangerous and requires an impressive level of crazy just to get on the track, and an you have to be totally insane to be really good at it.
+When I was a kid I raced dirt bikes and did suicidally crazy stuff in cars, so I can relate.
 But what most impresses me about the sprint car scene is the overall wholesomeness of it all.
 Sprint car culture is a multi-generational family affair with good, wholesome vibes all around.
-The racers and their entourages in the pit area, the crowd in the stands, and the authorities who put on the event are all friendly to each other and to strangers, and seem like good people all around.
-And for most the friendliness seems genuine, not the "church nice" variety where the smile is warm and the eyes are cold, like with run-of-the-mill small town folk.
+The racers and their families and friends in the pit area, the crowd in the stands, little kids running around like little kids, and the authorities who put on the event are all friendly to each other and to strangers.
+They seem like good people all around.
+And for most the friendliness seems genuine, not the 'church nice' variety where the smile is warm and the eyes are cold, like with run-of-the-mill small town folk.

 These were the words that came out of the loudspeaker to start the festivities: